antzGames/Godot-4.3-Vertex-Animation-Instancing-Demo/README.md

 - Can support many baked in animations (supports a total of 8192 frames).
 - Ability to set a unique animation track per instance.
-- Can assign a unique tint color per instance.
+- Can assign a unique color per instance.
-- A free unused float value for future functionality.
+- Two (2) free unused float values for future functionality.
 - Press F3 for debug menu and FPS counter.

 ## Limitations